igorspp/ELL-417/README.md

 <pre><code>3*5+10
 </code></pre>
 <p>Take a look at the ouput.
 What has happened?
 Pretty obvious, no?</p>
-<p>Now we will calculate the area of a circle with radius 10.
+<p>Now we will calculate the area of a circle with a radius of 10.
 For this, we will first create an object called <em>radius</em>, and assign it the value of 10.
 Then, we will calculate the area of a circle and store the results on another object we will call <em>area</em>.
 In the console, type (one line at a time):</p>
 <pre><code>radius &lt;- 10
 area &lt;- pi * radius^2
 </code></pre>